Graduate Certificate in American History

 The 18-hour certificate program in American history will prepare graduate students to read, analyze, and write about the past in a way that is meaningful today.
 In keeping with this philosophy, the program will offer a unique experience, which allows students to participate in graduate education through online classes.
 Students in the program will find a broad-based education incorporating in-depth studies of American history, immersion in the latest historiographical theories, and training in advanced research methods.

-The 18-hour graduate certificate program in history will allow secondary school teachers who already hold a master’s degree in another field to earn the credentials needed to teach courses for joint high school and junior college credit.
+The 18-hour graduate certificate program in history will allow secondary school teachers who already hold a master’s degree in another field to earn the credentials needed to teach courses for joint high school and college credit.

 Through this program teachers will be able to:

 - Work with leading scholars from SHSU’s faculty members in history;

 - Complete the 18-hour program completely online from their homes or offices;

 - Finish the 18-hour program in a single year;